klclaudio/brams/doc/BRAMS_6.0_-_INSTALL_PREREQUISITES.md

         cd ..
 ```

-    \--with-openssl If you used **NVIDIA** (pgf90/pgcc) to build mpich, instead the configure above, make the configure using the command lines bellow
+    \--with-openssl If you used **NVIDIA** (pgf90/pgcc) to build mpich, instead the configure above, make the configure using the command lines below

 ```bash
         ./configure --prefix={YOUR_DIR} FFLAGS=-fPIC FCFLAGS=-fPIC CC={YOUR_DIR}/bin/mpicc FC={YOUR_DIR}/bin/mpif90 --with-zlib={YOUR_DIR} --with-szlib={YOUR_DIR} --enable-parallel --enable-fortran